nfugal/nfugal.github.io/_posts/2022-08-15-optical-media-backup.md

 1. Some number of discs you care to backup:
   + The number will affect many aspects of this process but I'll generally write assuming a collection of interest somewhere in the 50-100 discs range.
 2. A computer with a disc drive capable of reading the discs which you want to back up:
   + This is becoming less and less common so purchasing one just for the project is a very real possibility.
-Fortunately they aren't particularly expensive.
+Fortunately they are relatively inexpensive.
   + The computer for ripping doesn't need to be particularly powerful.
 For compressing, you'll want the beefiest CPU you can manage to utilize.
 3. Somewhere to store & serve the resulting files:
   + A [RaspberryPi](https://www.raspberrypi.org/) with some external storage attached works great for many folks.